emunozh/smum/docs/2-sm.rst

 1. Mean value of variable coefficient `[co_mu]`

-   This is the `mu` value used to define a sampling probability distribution (normal distributed) for the variable coefficient.
+   This is the `mu` value (µ value) used to define a sampling probability distribution (normal distributed) for the variable coefficient.

    This coefficient indicates the effect that the variable has on income.